Prag8855/aab/content/guides/is-marijuana-legal.md

 **Yes.** Cannabis seeds are legal.
 You can also buy seeds from other EU countries.[^14]

+### Is HHC legal

+**Yes.** As of May 2024, Hexahydrocannabinol (HHC) is legal.
+The government could ban it in the future.[^27] HHC is synthetic cannabis.
+It might not feel the same as natural cannabis.

+You can find HHC edibles, cartridges and flowers online, in some [Spätis](/glossary/Späti) and in some head shops.[^28]

 ## Can I bring weed from another country?

 **No.** For example, you can't buy weed in the Netherlands, and bring it to Germany.
 They sometimes check buses, trains and cars that come from the Netherlands.[^13] They sometimes use dogs to detect drugs.